Skip to main content Skip to navigation

 About

-I am interested in ancient lyric poetry and musical culture, as well as on the multifaceted production of Greek writers from the imperial period all the way down to Late Antiquity.
-My research encompasses the relationship between verse and prose, issues of cultural self-fashioning and construction of the past, and the impact of Roman imperialism on Greek identity performance.
-In my first monograph (in preparation for CUP) I combine these interests in the first study of the reception and appropriation of archaic and classical poetry by authors of the so-called Second Sophistic.
+I am interested in ancient lyric poetry and musical culture, as well as in the multifaceted production of Greek writers from the imperial period all the way down to Late Antiquity.
+My doctoral research has encompassed the relationship between verse and prose, issues of cultural self-fashioning and construction of the past, and the impact of Roman imperialism on Greek identity performance.
+In my first monograph (forthcoming for CUP), I have combined these research strands to offer the first study of the reception and appropriation of archaic and classical poetry by authors of the so-called Second Sophistic.
 As a genre deeply involved in role-playing and the construction of literary personas, the use of lyric offered itself as a brilliant and sophisticated strategy of self-presentation for sophists, whose status depended on the public performance of Hellenism.
 Lyric tradition also mobilised political and social discourses (e.g. tyranny, oligarchic regimes, patronage) which took on new and problematic meanings under Rome.

 Selected publications

-• (In preparation) Empire Of Song: Aelius Aristides and the Poetics of Lyric in Imperial Greek Culture.
+Empire Of Song: Aelius Aristides and the Poetics of Lyric in Imperial Greek Culture.
 Monograph for the series ‘Greek Culture in the Roman World,’ Cambridge: Cambridge University Press.
+Pre-orderLink opens in a new window.

-• (Accepted and forthcoming in Classical Quarterly) ‘Lyric in the Second Degree: Archaic and Early Classical Poetry in Himerius of Athens.’
+- (2022) ‘Lyric in the Second Degree: Archaic and Early Classical Poetry in Himerius of Athens.’
+CQ.
+Link here.
+[Open Access]Link opens in a new window

 Qualifications